Tateuchi Story Theatre

 Experience traditional and contemporary arts through our Tateuchi Story Theatre Performing Arts Series:

 It's been 25 years since The Wing's groundbreaking community-based exhibition on Executive Order 9066.
-Join this panel conversation with the exhibition committee and former Japanese American incarcerees as they discuss how the incarceration is relevant today, both intergenerationally and within the Muslim American experience.
+Join a presentation with Japanese American former incarcerees reflecting on their experience and how it relates to the Muslim American experience.
+In conjunction with the current exhibit, Year of Remembrance: Glimpses of a Forever Foreigner.
 Free.

 Saturday, May 13, 1:30-3:30pm - Who Killed Vincent Chin?